-The format of this file must be as specified in the following ABNF.
-For more information, see [MSDN-RAS2], [MSDN-WININET1], and [MSDN-WININET2].
-The content of this file must not be interpreted by the Group Policy: Internet Explorer Maintenance Extension protocol; it is simply given directly to Internet Explorer.
+The format of this file is specified in the following ABNF.
+For more information, see [MSDN-WININET1], and [MSDN-WININET2].
+The content of this file is not interpreted by the Group Policy: Internet Explorer Maintenance Extension protocol; it is simply given directly to Internet Explorer.

 '''

 csfile = csversion csheader sszname setting

 csversion = %x02.00.00.00

 csheader = %xDE.AD.BE.AF

 setting = rassetting / credsetting / wininetsetting

 rassetting = csras dwsize csrasentry

 credsetting = cscred dwsize sszcredname sszcredpwd sszcreddomain

 wininetsetting = cswininet dwsize sszconnection dwoption csipco

 sszname = sizedstring

 csras = %xDE.AF.BE.AF

 dwsize = dword

 csrasentry = dwsize csdata

 csdata = byte

 cscred = %xFE.ED.BA.CC

 sszcredname = sizedstring

 sszcredpwd = sizedstring

 sszcreddomain = sizedstring

 cswininet = %xDE.CA.FB.AD

 sszconnection = sizedstring

 dwoption = dword

 csipco = dword

+'''

+'''

 sizedstring = strsize 1wchar

 strsize = dword

-'''

-'''

 dword = wchar wchar

 wchar = byte byte

 byte = %x00-FF

 '''

-dwsize: A 32-bit unsigned integer in little-endian order that must specify the number of octets in the csdata field.
+dwsize: A 32-bit unsigned integer in little-endian order that specifies the number of octets in the csdata field.

 csdata: A binary large object (BLOB) of data to be passed uninterpreted to Internet Explorer settings.
-The number of octets must be equal to the value in the dwsize field.
+The number of octets is equal to the value in the dwsize field.

-strsize: A 32-bit unsigned integer in little-endian order that must specify the number of Unicode characters in the sizedstring field.
+strsize: A 32-bit unsigned integer in little-endian order that specifies the number of Unicode characters in the sizedstring field.

 sizedstring: A BLOB of data to be passed uninterpreted to Internet Explorer settings.
-The number of octets must be equal to two times the value in the strsize field.
+The number of octets is equal to two times the value in the strsize field.